 General Liability Program

 There’s liability risk involved with every event, every vendor, every contractor, and every visitor and employee that steps onto your fairgrounds.
 Effective ways to reduce your fair’s exposure are: 1) to be a member of the fairs’ General Liability Program managed by CFSA, 2) to require that all facility renters, vendors and contractors provide proof of insurance coverage naming your fair and the state of California as additional insureds, and 3) to adhere to CFSA’s request that all CFSA General Liability pool members submit copies of contract certificates of insurance to CFSA for review to ensure they meet CFSA’s insurance requirements.
-You’ll find more information about this review service farther down on this page.
+You’ll find more information about this review service detailed farther down this page.

 The fairs’ General Liability Program, administered by CFSA and shared by all participating pool members, provides protection for risks or liabilities arising from personal injury, including bodily injury and property damage, in addition to employment practices liability, public official errors and omissions liability (for District Agricultural Associations and other public agencies), and non-profit organization liability, including directors and officers liability for non-profit corporations.
 Our Special Events, Revenue Protection, and Property Insurance programs fall under its auspices as well.